cioccarellia/ksprefs/README.md

 val prefs = KsPrefs(applicationContext)
 ```

-It is recommanded to keep it inside your `Application` instance, so that it's accessible anywhere in code.
+It is recommended to keep it inside your `Application` class, so that it's accessible anywhere in code.

 ```kotlin
 class App : Application() {